GCSE Economics Market Failure Revision Notes

 Master GCSE Economics Market Failure using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Market failure occurs when the allocation of goods and services by a free market is not efficient.
-This can lead to negative outcomes for society, such as overconsumption or underproduction of certain goods.
+This can lead to negative outcomes for society, such as overconsumption, underconsumption, or environmental damage.

 Key Concepts